The Bass

 Why sawtooth specifically?

 Sawtooths have the most harmonics of any basic wave shape.
 When two of them beat against each other, the beating happens at every harmonic simultaneously.
 The fundamental beats, the second harmonic beats, the third, and so on.
-The result is thick, complex movement across the whole spectrum.
+Thick, complex movement across the whole spectrum.
 Two sines beating just gives you a simple volume pulse.
 Two saws give you the reese.

 The reese as a pattern